heberthbraga/webrtc/README.md

 Since WebRTC is not hosted in github itself, it was not possible to fork the original source from their repository on googlesource.
 In this sense, I have cloned the original source locally and then created a repo in github for modifying the code and keep tracking the changes.

-The goal of this fork is to provide a solution to override the WebRtcVideoCodecFactory for using external factories in order to replace the default VP8 codec (encoder/decoder).
-The idea is to use a codec for encoding and decoding raw data from the input devices cameras.
-This is going to be linked to an external iOS AppRTC application.
+The goal of this fork is to provide a solution to enable SCTP protocol transmission over data channels on iOS change code accordingly.

 About WebRTC
 =============